Mel3K/git-branching-score-keeper-pr/README.md

-# Git Branching Score Keeper
+git# Git Branching Score Keeper

 This exercise is intended to help practice git branching and merging using the CLI (terminal).